 Mix the Cocktail

 Mixing a tequila mule is best done on an individual basis.
 It takes less than ten seconds actually, provided that you have the ingredients lined up and ready to go.
+You do not even need a cocktail shaker.

 Add a fresh lime wedge if you feel so inclined.